okta/okta-auth-swift/README.md

 The power of this SDK comes with more responsibility and maintenance: you will have to design your authentication workflow and UIs by hand, respond to all relevant states in Okta’s authentication state machine, and keep up to date with new features and states in Okta.

 Otherwise, most applications can use the Okta hosted sign-in page or the Sign-in Widget.
-For these cases, you should use [Okta's OIDC SDK](https://github.com/okta/okta-oidc-ios) or other OIDC/OAuth 2.0 library.
+For these cases, you should use [Okta's OIDC SDK for iOS](https://github.com/okta/okta-oidc-ios) or other OIDC/OAuth 2.0 library.

 ## Authentication State Machine